HubSpot/hubspot-cli/tests/README.md

 You may be wondering why we are using Jasmine, and not Jest.
 The reason is because Jest does not provide an API for executing the tests within code.
 We need to do this since we are wrapping the tests within a CLI.

-## Portals
+## Accounts

-A couple of portals have been set up specifically for testing.
-They are QA Portal 105786502 and Prod Portal 9289088.
-If you add any test data to the portals for testing, ensure you add it to the above two.
+A couple of account have been set up specifically for testing.
+They are QA Account 105786502 and Prod Account 9289088.
+If you add any test data to the accounts for testing, ensure you add it to the above two.

 ## To Do